 Sourdough bread is unique, delicious, and loaded with health benefits for our bodies.
 And since it’s growing in popularity, many people are trying their best to make a healthier choice and incorporate this flavorful bread in their daily diets.
-Sourdough starter contains lots of probiotics that can be essential for digestion, promoting a good gut health compared to other breads.
+Sourdough probiotics are essential for digestion and promote good gut health compared to other breads.
 This is only one of the many health benefits provided by sourdough bread, so let’s take a look at what else you need to know!

 Does Sourdough Bread Have Probiotics?